Year 1800-1849

 In 1832 he was appointed professor of natural history in the University of Neuchâtel in Switzerland.
 Here the fossil-rich slates and limestones attracted his interest, although very little had been accomplished in the way of scientific study of them previously.
 This resulted in a long palaeontological interest in the classification of fossile fish.
 Under his inspiring leadership, the University of Neuchâtel soon became a leading institution for scientific research.

-In the meantime, the glaciers of the Alps had been made the a object for scientific studies by naturalists and scientists like De Saussure, Venetz, Charpentier and Schimper.
+In the meantime, the glaciers of the Alps had been made an object for scientific studies by naturalists and scientists like De Saussure, Venetz, Charpentier and Schimper.
 Both Charpentier and Schimper had come to the conclusion that fragments of alpine rocks scattered over the slopes and summits of the Jura Mountains in westernmost Switzerland had been transported there by glaciers.

 This issue attracted the attention of Agassiz, and he had the opportunity to discuss it with both Charpentier and Schimper and made successive journeys to the alpine regions in company with them.
-He even had a hut constructed upon one of the Aar glacier in central Switzerland, to investigate the structure and movement of the glacier.
+He even had a hut constructed upon one of the Aar glaciers in central Switzerland, to investigate the structure and movement of the glacier.
 Based on this work, Agassiz in 1837 became the first to scientifically propose that the Earth once had been subject to a past ice age with much cooler climate and more extensive glaciers.
 A bold hypothesis requiring large climatic changes in the past.

 Lake Marjelensee at Grosser Aletschgletscher in Berner Oberland, Switzerland (left).
 Previously, during the Little Ice Age, Aletschgletscher was thicker and Marjelensee dammed by the glacier and therefore larger and deeper than now.
 Grosser Aletschgletscher looking NW (right).
 Lake Marjelensee, including a remnant ice-dammed par, is seen in the lower right corner.
-The grey zone above the glacier indicate the outline of the glacier surface and Marjelensee around 1850-60, when the present period of glacier reduction began in the Alps.
+The grey zone above the glacier indicate the outline of the glacier surface and Marjelensee around 1850-60, when the present period of glacier recession began in the Alps.

 The publication of this work gave a fresh impetus to the study of glacial phenomena in all parts of the world.
-In addition, it was important to Agassiz to convince the geological community in Britain, then at the forefront of geological science.
+In addition, it was important to Agassiz to convince the geological community in Britain, then at the forefront of international geological science.
 For that reason Agassiz in 1842 visited Scotland.

 Following a presentation of his 'outrageous ideas' at a meeting of the British Association in Glasgow, Agassiz departed on a tour of the West Highlands, accompanied by the Rev. William Buckland, professor of Geology and Mineralogy at Oxford University.
 North-east of Fort Williams, Agassiz visited the already at that time famous Parallel Roads of Glen Roy.
 A few years before, in 1938, Charles Darwin had interpreted the Parallel Roads as former marine shorelines, suggesting that Scotland since had been exposed to considerable tectonic uplift because of movements of molten rock below the surface.
 Glen Roy is said to have made a thorough impression on Agassiz.
 He immediately interpreted the terraces as shorelines formed along a past lake dammed by a now vanished glacier.
-In Switzerland, he had seen similar terraces around present-day ice dammed lakes, especially at the eastern side of Grosser Aletschgletscher in Berner Oberland.
+In Switzerland, he had seen similar terraces around present-day ice dammed lakes, especially at lake Marjelensee at the eastern side of Grosser Aletschgletscher in Berner Oberland (see pictures above).

 Upper end of Glen Roy, looking ENE on September 3, 2000.
 The uppermost of the former lake shorelines (350 m asl.) are seen to fit in altitude with the pass at the head of the valley.
 During this maximum sea level, water from ice-dammed Loch Glen Roy spilled over in the neighbouring Drummin valley to the east, to continue into the Spey drainage system further east.
 After the disappearance of the lake, a major landslide has taken place on the southern valleyside (to the right), destroying the old shorelines.
 The age of this landslide is not known, but it has been speculated that this and other landslides in the area were released as permafrost thawed.